-Dimensions and stuff:- Geometry:- Width at the ends -- 554mm - centre/centre Width of "flat section" or "tops" - 375mm Overall drop - 112mm centre/centre Sweep forward - 64.5mm centre/centre (from centre of bar clamp to centre of tube at the front.
-Flare at ends - 113deg Finish - black anodised with lazer logos.
-ID at ends (for bar end shifter users) - 19.8mm Brake Lever clamp size on main bit of bar - 23.8 (road lever clamp standard) Stem Bar C. Material:- 6061 aluminium.
+Geometry: width at the ends - 554mm - centre/centre.
+Width of flat section or tops - 375mm Overall drop - 112mm centre/centre.
+Sweep forward - 64.5mm centre/centre (from centre of bar clamp to centre of tube at the front.
+Flare at ends - 113deg.
+Finish - black anodised with lazer logos.
+ID at ends (for bar end shifter users) - 19.8mm.
+Brake Lever clamp size on main bit of bar - 23.8 (road lever clamp standard).
+Stem Bar C. Material: 6061 aluminium.

 Weight 25.4mm 277gr (White finish)